 40%

-- Maintain good contrast between the bar and the background.
+- Maintain good contrast between the bar color and the track background.

 Cross-browser compatibility